ChingHongFung/A-Star-Path-Finding/README.md

 #### add_cost()
 ![add_cost](https://user-images.githubusercontent.com/91271318/137504502-2a0061b9-400e-4092-854e-70896bcc8bca.png)

 add_cost() allows additional costs to be added to nodes upon mid scroll click.
-Values are again stored as an attribute within the nodes.
+Cost values are again stored as an attribute within the nodes.
 The more red a block is, the higher the cost.
 In Video 2, notice when the open nodes reach the red nodes at the bottom left, the algorithm first looks away at other nodes with cost of 1 (white nodes) on the right hand side.
-This is because, additional costs increased the g_score of the red nodes making their overall f_scores higher so they fall into lower posiitons in the queue.
-After some iterations, as the open nodes spread to futher nodes on the right, the algorithm jumps back to the bottom left as they have lower f_scores.
+This is because, additional costs increase the g_score of the red nodes making their overall f_scores higher so they fall into lower positions in the queue.
+After some iterations, as the open nodes spread to futher nodes on the right, the algorithm jumps back to the bottom left as they now have lower f_scores.
 Finally, a path is found that traverses through the bottom left.

 Video 2: Costly nodes 1

 https://user-images.githubusercontent.com/91271318/137501820-34b18d7e-643b-4561-b437-c22d5a879253.mp4

-In Video 3, we could again see that algorithm bounces back and forth between the 'red path' around the edge and the 'white snake path'.
+In Video 3, we could again see that the algorithm bounces back and forth between the 'red path' around the edge and the 'white snake path'.
 Again the algorithm always looks for the node with the lowest f_score at each iteration.
 The high red costs along the edges resulted in a final shortest path that goes around the snake.

 Video 3: Costly nodes 2